onefinestay/pylytics/docs/getting-started/transform.rst

         ...

-Both DimensionSource and CallableSource accept the ``expansions`` argument.
+Both DatabaseSource and CallableSource accept the ``expansions`` argument.

 The expansions are processed in the order they appear in the list.